explodinglabs/explodinglabs.github.io/_posts/python/2018-09-28-parameters.markdown

 def f(required, optional=None):
 ```

-But there's another question to be asked about the parameter:
+But there's another question to ask:

 _Is its purpose obvious, or should it be named by the caller?_